 Support for Async Scripts

-In modern web applications, we often need to include third-party JavaScript files—for analytics, widgets, chat popups, or libraries.
-But if loaded improperly, these scripts can block rendering and hurt performance.
-That’s why browsers support attributes like async
+Modern web apps frequently include third-party JavaScript for analytics, widgets, chat tools, or external libraries.
+If loaded incorrectly, these scripts can block rendering and slow down page performance.
+That’s why browsers support attributes like async and defer to load scripts without blocking page load.

 Manual script injection

-Before React 19, to include a script like Google Analytics or a third-party widget, we’d have to do this inside a useEffect
+Before React 19, to include a script like Google Analytics or a third-party widget, we’d have to do this inside a useEffect:

 Get hands-on with 1400+ tech skills courses.